 Our accounts receivable represent a significant portion of our current assets.
 We are required to estimate the collectibility of our receivables and to establish allowances for the amount of receivables that will prove uncollectible.
 We base these allowances on our historical collection experience, the length of time our receivables are outstanding, the financial circumstances of individual customers, and general business and economic conditions.
 Due to our large number of customers and their dispersion across many countries and industries, we have limited exposure to concentrations of credit risk.
-As of December 31, 2013, one customer comprised 13.9% of our accounts receivable balance as of December 31, 2012.
-No other customer accounted for more than 10% of our accounts receivable balance as of December 31, 2013 or December 31, 2012.
+As of December 31, 2014, one customer comprised 14.7% of our accounts receivable balance.
+This customer comprised 13.9% of our accounts receivable balance as of December 31, 2013.
+No other customer accounted for more than 10% of our accounts receivable balance as of December 31, 2014 or December 31, 2013.
 We continually monitor the credit risks associated with our accounts receivable and adjust the allowance for uncollectible accounts accordingly.
 We believe that our accounts receivable credit risk exposure beyond such allowance is not material to the financial statements.